nodejs/node/doc/api/cli.md

 Preload the specified module at startup.

-Follows `require()`'s module resolution rules. `module` may be either a path to a file, or a node module name.
+Follows `require()`'s module resolution rules. `module` may be either a path to a file, or a module name.

 ### `--no-deprecation`